YOU’LL NEED THE FOLLOWING ITEMS:

 This step will depend on your supplies.
 If you don’t have a nail gun, don’t stress.
 You can easily use some screws.
-Just make sure to pre-drill your holes and then sink them and cover them with wood putty.
+Just pre-drill your holes, sink them, and cover them with wood putty.

 This cordless brad nailer a Christmas gift from my husband, and it’s seriously made my life so much easier.
-I HATED getting our huge air compressor out every time I wanted to use the brad nailer.
+I HATED getting our huge air compressor out whenever I wanted to use the brad nailer.
 I highly recommend getting one if you’ve been on the fence.

-I propped my arms on there next to the base, and then glued and nailed the back to both the arms and the base first.
+Using my arms as a stabilizer, I propped them on the base, then glued and nailed the back to both the arms and the base first.

 Then I moved to the sides and also attached the arms to the base.

-Now’s where you’ll want to fill your nail holes, sand really well, and paint.
+Now’s where you’ll want to fill your nail holes, the sand really well, and paint.

 STEP 5: Prep your chalkboard paint

 I used a simple recipe I shared on my Attempting Aloha blog over 6 years ago!
 I love it because it uses basic (cheap!) acrylic craft paints that you can buy in any color!